Damascus Protocol

-The Damascus Protocol was a document given to Faisal bin Hussein on 23 May 1915 by the Arab secret societies al-Fatat and Al-'Ahd on his second visit to Damascus during a mission to consult Turkish officials in Constantinople.
+The Damascus Protocol was a document given to Faisal bin Hussein on 23 May 1915 by the Arab secret societies al-Fatat and al-'Ahd on his second visit to Damascus during a mission to consult Turkish officials in Constantinople.

 The secret societies declared they would support Faisal's father Hussein bin Ali's revolt against the Ottoman Empire, if the demands in the protocol were submitted to the British.
 These demands, defining the territory of an independent Arab state to be established in the Middle East that would encompass all of the lands of Ottoman Western Asia south of the 37th parallel north, became the basis of the Arab understanding of the Hussein–McMahon Correspondence.

 Text

 The text was first translated into English by George Antonius in 1938, based on a copy of the protocol given to him by Faisal:

-"The recognition by Great Britain of the independence of the Arab countries lying within the following frontiers:

-North: The Line Mersin-Adana to parallel 37N. and thence along the line Birejek-Urga-Mardin-Midiat-Jazirat (Ibn 'Unear)-Amadia to the Persian frontier;

-East: The Persian frontier down to the Persian Gulf;

-South: The Indian Ocean (with the exclusion of Aden, whose status was to be maintained).

-West: The Red Sea and the Mediterranean Sea back to Mersin.

-The abolition of all exceptional privileges granted to foreigners under the capitulations.

-The conclusion of a defensive alliance between Great Britain and the future independent Arab State.

-The grant of economic preference to Great Britain."

 Background

 Negotiations with Kitchener

 On 5 February 1914 the sharif's son Abdullah met Herbert Kitchener, British Governor General of Egypt and the Sudan, in Cairo and asked him whether Hussein could rely on British support in the event of Turkish moves against the Hejaz.
 At this point Kitchener could offer no encouragement, but two months later Abdullah met with Kitchener's Oriental Secretary, Sir Ronald Storrs, and was given the assurance that Great Britain would guarantee the status quo in Arabia against "wanton Turkish aggression".

 British reluctance to oppose the Turks evaporated following the onset of war in August 1914.
 Kitchener, then Secretary of State for War, sent a message to Abdullah asking whether the Arabs would support Great Britain if Turkey joined the war on the side of Germany.
 Abdullah responded that the Sharif would support Britain in return for British support against the Turks.